Ah, the 90s! The decade that gave us Harry Potter, Beanie Babies and super-sized fries.

 Drowning your heartbreak under a tacky neon bar sign never sounded so good.

-After it went to no.1 in 1992, you were hard-pressed to walk into any honky-tonk and not see someone line dancing to this absolute hit. - KS
+After Brooks & Dunn took 'Neon Moon' to no.1 in 1992, you were hard-pressed to walk into any honky tonk and not see someone line dancing to this absolute hit. - KS

 It’s no accident that Vince Gill was inspired to write ‘Go Rest High on That Mountain’ after the death of Keith Whitley.